csdms/csdms-carpentry/lessons/python/01-numpy.md

 > * What's the elevation difference between the NE corner and the SE corner?
 > * What's the elevation at the center of the region shown in the array?

 > ## Slicing strings {.challenge}
 >
 > Indexing and slicing behave the same way for any type of sequence,
 > including numpy arrays, lists, and strings.
 Create a new variable called
 > `text` and assign it the string "The quick brown fox jumped over the
-> lazy dog." (note capitalization and punctuation and include the quotes so Python recognizes it as a string).
+> lazy dog." (note the capitalization and punctuation in each sentence, and include the quotes so Python recognizes it as a string).
-> Then use slicing and the `print` statement to create these sentences:
+> Then use slicing and the `print` statement to create these frases:
 >
 > * the lazy dog.
 > * The fox jumped over the dog